 The Loan Repayment Program is one of several Navy enlistment education incentive programs designed to pay federally guaranteed student loans (up to $65,000) through three annual payments during a Sailor's first three years of service.
 The loan must be entered into before going joining the military.
 This program is currently only available to eligible personnel in the delayed entry program who [...]
 More

-The University of Great Falls is committed to providing an affordable, private college experience of exceptional value.
-A variety of scholarships recognizing academic achievement and talent are available.
+at the University of Great Falls, a variety of scholarships recognizing academic achievement and talent are available.
 Students are automatically considered for academic merit scholarships as part of the admission process and are notified of their award level as part of acceptance to the university.
-Amounts are [...]
+Amounts are based on each student's academic performance in high school.
+Transfer students may [...]
 More

 The purpose of VMSDEP is to provide undergraduate or other postsecondary education to eligible participants by providing a waiver of tuition and all required fees associated with tuition at any public institution of higher education or other public accredited postsecondary institution granting a degree, diploma, or certificate in the Commonwealth of Virginia.
 Benefits are available for up to 36 [...]
 More